Kris English, PhD

 Conclusion

-Given the range of possible differences that can exist between audiologist and patient (ethnicity, race, gender, age, etc.), it may seem most efficient to focus solely on hearing issues.
-When we do so, however, we miss nonverbals, nuances, quality-of-life references – even as the patient wants to be seen and values as a unique person.
-As Kazemi et al.1 predict:
+Given the many possible differences that can exist between audiologist and patient (ethnicity, race, sexual orientation, age, etc.), it may seem most efficient to focus solely on hearing issues.
+When we do so, however, we miss what patients want us to know and remember them as unique and valued persons.
+As Kazemi et al.11 predict:

 The future of person-centered care lies not in further technical refinement but in reimagining care as a moral and relational process, i.e., as something created with rather than delivered to persons.

-* “The RPQ is free to use and there is no requirement to obtain permission from the authors for use.
-However, we do enjoy hearing from people about how they are using it and are always happy to receive emails letting us know what you are using it for, or any questions you may have” (p.
-13). (shane.rogers@ecu.edu.au)
+* From page 13: “The RPQ is free to use and there is no requirement to obtain permission from the authors for use.
+However, we do enjoy hearing from people about how they are using it and are always happy to receive emails letting us know what you are using it for, or any questions you may have.” (contact info: shane.rogers@ecu.edu.au)

 References

-1. Schon, D. (198).
+- Schön D. (1983).
 The Reflective Practitioner: How Professionals Think in Action.
 New York, NY: Basic Books.

-9. Campbell CN.
+- Campbell CN.
 (2025).
 Healthcare inequities and healthcare providers: We are part of the problem.
-International Journal for Equity in Health24(1), 97.
+International Journal for Equity in Health, 24(1), 97.